Puerto Rico

 • The lamb symbolizes Jesus Christ according to Catholic iconography.

-• The flag represents peace among men.
+• The flag signifies peace among men.

-• The book represents the gospel.
+• The book represents the Gospel.

 • The crown is a symbol of sovereignty.